jremes-foss/kube-ngircd/README.md

 ## Configuration

+Main configuration is in `ngircd.conf` which sets the default parameters.
+This file is part of the `Dockerfile`.

 ### Operator Configuration

 Operators (IRC server administrators) must be configured manually.
 I have automated this process with `makeoperator.sh` shell script.
 This script takes the operator nick as first positional argument and then automatically generates a password with `uuidgen` binary.
 Example below: